Academic Planning Guide

 Grades: 11, 12

-Prerequisite: Biology or taken at the same time as another 1.0 credit Science course
+Prerequisite: After Biology or taken at the same time as another 1.0 credit Science course

 Physics courses involve the study of the forces and laws of nature affecting matter, such as equilibrium, motion, momentum, and the relationships between matter and energy.
 This course centers the study of physics around astronomical phenomena: planets, their properties, origins and motions.